 Chemically treating a pond with herbicides approved for aquatic use can be effective for many types of vegetation.
 Chemical treatments can be very effective in controlling vegetation in small areas of a pond such as swimming areas or boat ramps.
 Herbicides generally provide quick results, but plants often return and several applications may be necessary to maintain control.
 When using pesticides, protect yourself and others by strictly following all label directions.
 Certain herbicides can be purchased and used only by Certified Pesticide Applicators, so herbicide treatment may not be possible without paying someone to do it for you.

 One of the most effective long term controls for aquatic plants is stocking triploid (sterile) grass carp.
 Because grass carp have specific food preferences, accurately identifying the plants in your pond is very important.
 Grass carp consume many vegetation types and have a life span as long as 15 years.
 They will not reproduce in a pond, will not muddy a pond, and will not disturb the nests of other fish.
 Triploid grass carp grow rapidly and will control most submerged (underwater) plants.
 They will consume as much as 40% of their body weight in plants every day during the summer months.
-A permit (PDF) is required from the Department of Game and Inland Fisheries to stock triploid grass carp into any Virginia waterbody.
+A permit (PDF) is required from the Department of Wildlife Resources to stock triploid grass carp into any Virginia waterbody.

 The best way to prevent aquatic plant problems is proper pond construction.
 Shoreline depths of 2 to 3 feet with bank slope ratios of 3:1 are ideal (see Figure 1).
 In deeper waters, aquatic plants cannot easily establish themselves because sunlight does not penetrate to the bottom.